-Rightfully named 'the gem of a generation', people wishing to purchase authentic tanzanite jewelry in the future will need to buy them secondhand.
+Rightfully named 'the gem of a generation, people wishing to purchase authentic tanzanite jewelry in the future will need to buy them secondhand.

-Naturally occuring tanzanite often has residues of brown and grey hues.
+Naturally, occurring tanzanite often has residues of brown and grey hues.
 Like most gems, the intense royal blue which has made its fame is acquired through a mild heat treatment to get rid of imperfections and reveal the true jewel underneath.

 After the removal of the brown axis, the stone's real color is finally revealed.
-After so much talk of blue tanzanite, a lot of people don't know is that the stone has rare trichroic properties.
+After so much talk of blue tanzanite, a lot of people don't know that the stone has rare trichroic properties.

 While tanzanite is a unique gem, it is graded based on a standard GIA system used for other precious stones, such as diamonds.

-This system uses the 4C’s, namely color, clarity, cut and carat weight, to determine the value of a specific stone.
+This system uses the 4C’s, namely color, clarity, cut, and carat weight, to determine the value of a specific stone.
 Each of these elements has a direct impact on the grade and price of a piece of tanzanite fine jewelry.

 For example, tanzanites can have a striking or pale blue tone.
 Jewels with a higher color intensity will rank better and thus be more valuable than their faded counterparts.

-The same applies to other factors of the GIA grading system, a clear gem with close to no inclusions and a good carat weight could rank as an investment grade gem.
+The same applies to other factors of the GIA grading system, a clear gem with close to no inclusions and a good carat weight could rank as an investment-grade gem.

 The GIA grading system is mostly used to evaluate the stones but also to provide peace of mind to its buyers.